cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Pre-conditions:

 * The default seed length is `32`.
-The seed MAY have a different length, but MUST not exceed 255.
+The seed MAY have a different length, but it MUST not exceed 255.
 Otherwise initialization will raise an exception.

 * The length of the domain separation string `dst` passed to XofTurboShake128 MUST NOT exceed 65535 bytes.
 Otherwise initialization will raise an